SISC-VGD/.github/profile/README.md

-# Welcome to the VGD Organization!
+# Welcome to the Video Game Design!

 This organization contains templates for a variety of VGD projects such as console games, 2D games, and more.